EA-04-231 - Davis-Besse (FirstEnergy Nuclear Operating Company)

 The preliminary White finding was associated with the Ottawa County Sheriff's Office loss of its capability to activate 49 EPZ sirens, located in Ottawa County, between April 27 and May 7, 2004, and potential vulnerability to unknowingly lose its capability to activate the 49 EPZ sirens located in Ottawa County for approximately 30 days prior to a routine Alert and Notification System (ANS) test conducted on May 7, 2004.
 The preliminary White finding was also associated with an apparent violation of 10 CFR 50.47(b)(5), "Emergency Plans."

 In our letter to you dated January 13, 2005, transmitting the inspection report and preliminary significance determination, we provided FirstEnergy Nuclear Operating Company (FENOC) an opportunity to request a Regulatory Conference or provide a written response.
 You declined the opportunity to discuss this issue in a Regulatory Conference and instead, on February 14, 2005, provided a written response.
-A copy of the your written response to the NRC has been entered in the NRC’s document system (ADAMS) and is accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html, ADAMS Accession Number ML050470307.
+A copy of the your written response to the NRC has been entered in the NRC's document system (ADAMS) which is accessible from the NRC Web site at the Public NRC Library, ADAMS Accession Number ML050470307.

 In your letter, you disagreed with the NRC's application of the SDP and preliminary significance assessment of the finding, and provided information that you requested the NRC use in a re-evaluation of the finding.
 Specifically, you indicated that the significance of the finding should be assessed assuming the sirens were unavailable for only 10 days and with consideration that an alternate method was available to notify the public of an emergency.
 You also disagreed with our statement that you had several opportunities to correct the ANS performance indicator (PI) data prior to submitting the data to the NRC, including information provided to you by the NRC.
 Finally, you noted that the apparent violation associated with the submittal of the incorrect ANS PI data appeared to be consistent with the Severity Level IV violation examples included in the NRC's Enforcement Policy.